GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Introduction

-A linear relationship between SI and original signal is usually postulated to simplify the calculation process, but also leads to inaccurate reconstruction in complex scenarios.
-In our method, we achieve the latent code learning by extracting representative features of GAN, which can recover more details with high-level understanding across viewpoints.
-The optimal SI is then determined with a hybrid cost function of reconstruction quality and bitrates.
-On one hand, the latent code is effectively extracted to accurately reconstruct the intermediate viewpoint; on the other hand, its overhead is eliminated to reduce bitrates as much as possible.
-In summary, the contributions of this paper are as follows: \begin{itemize} \item We make the first attempt to introduce GAN coding network to reconstruct the intermediate viewpoint of MVC.
-The proposed method is able to overcome the shortcomings of conventional methods when processing complex scenarios. \item We propose a multi-view video learning to establish the correlation between latent codes and reconstructed viewpoints.
-Experimental results show the effectiveness of proposed method. \item We achieve a tradeoff between reconstruct quality and bitrates by a bitrate optimization cost function.
-Experimental results show an improved Rate-Distortion (RD) performance of MVC. \end{itemize}
+Overall, we construct the spatio-temporal EPI as input to efficiently extract SI of the intermediate viewpoint and achieve better reconstruction quality.
+Furthermore, we use GAN to recover more details with high-level understanding across viewpoints.
+Finally, we use a hybrid cost function of reconstruction quality and bitrates to obtain the optimal SI while minimizing bitrates.
+In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose a multi-view video learning to exploiting the correlation between the spatio-temporal and inter-view domains to extract latent code as SI.
+The proposed method can effectively reduce the redundancy of SI. \item We make the first attempt to introduce GAN coding network to reconstruct the intermediate viewpoint of MVC.
+The proposed method is able to accurately reconstruct intermediate viewpoint using latent code as SI. \item We achieve a trade-off between reconstruct quality and SI bitrates by a bitrate optimization cost function.
+Experimental results show we achieve improved Rate-Distortion (RD) performance compared to the popular MVC methods. \end{itemize}